cakephp/docs/en/migrations.rst

-If the migration name in the command line is of the form "AddXXXToYYY" and is followed by a list of column names and types then a migration file containing the code for creating the columns will be generated
+If the migration name in the command line is of the form "AddXXXToYYY" and is followed by a list of column names and types then a migration file containing the code for creating the columns will be generated:

 .. code-block:: bash